 Why are natural candles better for you?

 Soy candles are made from soybeans, a natural, renewable source.
-Paraffin candles are made from petroleum, which is a nonrenewable source that contains carcinogenic substances.
-These substances may be released into the air while burning.
+Paraffin candles are made from petroleum, which is a nonrenewable source that releases potentially dangerous chemicals into the air while burning.

 Soy candles typically last longer than a paraffin candle of the same size.
 The reason behind the longevity of soy candles is the slower burning time and cooler burning temperature of the soybean-based wax.
 You may pay more for a soy candle initially, but the longer-lasting burn means you won't have to buy new candles as often.
 Soy wax is also biodegradable, making it an investment that benefits the environment.